chronark/swapchain/docs/docs/product-documentation.md

 ## 2. System documentation

 The following system documentation consists of a requirements document, architecture design principles, validation docs, verification and testing info.
-The documentation will be enchanced in the course of the project.

 ### 2.1.
 Product requirements

 Product requirements keep changing as the entire ACCS - Team is developing the product in an agile way / environment.
 Obviously, the overall requirements have been stated clearly at the beginning of the project and only non-core functionalities are affected by the changes.
 Otherwise the development would almost be impossible.
 The most important product requirements are:

- - An exchange between BTC and BTS shall be conducted using HTLC
+ - An exchange between BTC and BTS shall be conducted using HTLC - it is assumed that the two exchanging parties know each other

  - Public keys, private keys, or addresses shall neither leave the browser nor be stored in a database

- - ***

 #### 2.1.1.
 Roles and responsibilities